chandler37/givegivegave/README.md

 We use devise for authentication and cancancan for authorization.
 Our user model is User. devise is very configurable.
 We have some of its views (HTML, email) here ready to be customized.

+To send confirmation and reset emails, etc:

+Sign up for a Sendgrid account (it's a heroku add-on if you want to do it that way) and get an API key and set it via `heroku config:set SENDGRID_API_KEY=blah`.
+Try resetting your password and you should see the email.

+Even if you don't use Sendgrid for email, you must set the environment variable `ACTION_MAILER_HOST` to your hostname (example.com, e.g.) with `heroku config:set`.

 ## Superusers a.k.a.
 Admins